 All students are required to successfully complete a senior thesis to graduate.
 In order to improve communication skills, the senior thesis involves an oral presentation of a research proposal and a poster presentation on the final day during which faculty from the department ask questions and discuss results with students in a conference like setting.
-This past year 17 students presented their senior thesis posters at the national APS meeting in Washington D.C.
+This past year, portions of our requirements were moved online because of COVID-19, including students' proposal and final presentations.
+The Q&A and discussion portions of these presentations remained, in an effort to continue promoting the importance of these skills.
+Our seniors are also required to take a variety of general education exit exams.
+In recent years, we've observed large increases in CCTST scores (note the re-scaling, as well), relative to previous years.
+Department-driven encouragement, in combination with our new Problem-Solving and Critical Thinking courses likely factor into these increases.